Arizona Robbins: Reception

-Matt Mitovich of TV Guide noted that Robbins "quickly established herself as a fan favorite", describing her as: "a breath of fresh air in the often angsty halls of Seattle Grace."
-Chris Monfette for IGN has opinionated that the fifth season of Grey's Anatomy was an improvement on the previous two seasons, attributing this in part to the introduction of "fresh, new characters" Robbins and Owen Hunt (Kevin McKidd).
-Monfette wrote that Arizona's ultimate contribution to the season was "introducing the element of childcare to Seattle Grace", which in turn gave Miranda Bailey (Chandra Wilson) "a great arc".
-Jennifer Godwin for E!
-Online approved of Arizona's season six promotion to a series regular, particularly as it meant the continuation of her relationship with Callie.
+Matt Mitovich of TV Guide observed that Robbins "quickly established herself as a fan favorite," describing her as "a breath of fresh air in the often angsty halls of Seattle Grace."
+Chris Monfette of IGN noted that the fifth season of Grey's Anatomy marked an improvement over the previous two seasons, partly due to the introduction of "fresh, new characters" such as Robbins and Owen Hunt (Kevin McKidd).
+Monfette commented that Robbins' ultimate contribution to the season was "introducing the element of childcare to Seattle Grace", which gave Miranda Bailey (Chandra Wilson) "a great arc."
+Jennifer Godwin of E!
+Online praised Arizona's promotion to a series regular in season six, particularly as it allowed the continuation of her relationship with Callie.